citusdata/citus_docs/faq/faq.rst

 How does Citus handle failure of a worker node?
 -----------------------------------------------

-Citus supports two modes of replication, allowing it to tolerate worker-node failures.
-In the first model, we use PostgreSQL's streaming replication to replicate the entire worker-node as-is.
-In the second model, Citus can replicate data modification statements, thus replicating shards across different worker nodes.
-They have different advantages depending on the workload and use-case as discussed below:

-1. **PostgreSQL streaming replication.** This option is best for heavy OLTP workloads.
-It replicates entire worker nodes by continuously streaming their WAL records to a standby.
+Citus uses PostgreSQL's streaming replication to replicate the entire worker-node as-is.
+It replicates worker nodes by continuously streaming their WAL records to a standby.
 You can configure streaming replication on-premise yourself by consulting the `PostgreSQL replication documentation <https://www.postgresql.org/docs/current/static/warm-standby.html#STREAMING-REPLICATION>`_.

-2. **Citus shard replication.** This option is best suited for an append-only workload.
-Citus replicates shards across different nodes by automatically replicating DML statements and managing consistency.
-If a node goes down, the coordinator node will continue to serve queries by routing the work to the replicas seamlessly.
-To enable shard replication simply set :code:`SET citus.shard_replication_factor = 2;` (or higher) before distributing data to the cluster.

 How does Citus handle failover of the coordinator node?
 -------------------------------------------------------